Divante222/ToDoList/README.md

-Go to the location of the pom.xml file and run: "mvn javafx:run" without the parenthesis inside of the terminal
+Go to the location of the pom.xml file and "run: mvn javafx:run" without the parenthesis inside of the terminal